johndoe31415/pyradium/README.md

     document so I know exactly if I've already fixed an issue or not if it gets reported multiple times.

+## Name
+pyradium has been previously known as pybeamer, but has been renamed because a different project under that name exists on PyPi.

 ## Example
-You can view an example of a presentation [here](https://johndoe31415.github.io/pybeamer/).
+You can view an example of a presentation [here](https://johndoe31415.github.io/pyradium/).
-The source for that presentation can be found [here](https://github.com/johndoe31415/pybeamer/tree/master/examples).
+The source for that presentation can be found [here](https://github.com/johndoe31415/pyradium/tree/master/examples).

 ## Usage
-All features that have been mentioned above are implemented by pybeamer.
-You can see an example file in the [examples/ subdirectory](https://github.com/johndoe31415/pybeamer/tree/master/examples).
+All features that have been mentioned above are implemented by pyradium.
+You can see an example file in the [examples/ subdirectory](https://github.com/johndoe31415/pyradium/tree/master/examples).
 XML namespaces are used to distinguish tags which are renderer commands, i.e., which have some special interpretation.
 All other content is essentially pure HTML.